hashicorp/consul/website/source/docs/agent/http.html.markdown

 The `Key` is simply the full path of the entry. `Flags` are an opaque unsigned integer that can be attached to each entry.
 The use of this is left totally to the user.
-Lastly, the `Value` is a base64 key value.
+The `Value` is a base64 key value.

 It is possible to also only list keys without their values by using the "?keys" query parameter along with a `GET` request.
 This will return